Insuring Your Alternative Car

 And the savings aren’t limited to electrics and hybrids.
 According to Esurance, biodiesel- and ethanol-powered vehicles can be 4% to 7.5% cheaper to insure than gas-powered variants of the same vehicle models.

 Regardless of your vehicle’s fuel type, the trick to saving money on your insurance is to find an insurer who recognizes their own savings and passes those on to you, the consumer.
-If you don’t ask about the discounts for alternative vehicles, you’ll never know what’s really out there!
+If you don’t ask about the discounts on your car insurance cost for alternative vehicles, you’ll never know what’s really out there!

 Before you buy your first (or second) alternatively-fueled vehicle, check with your insurer to ask how much of a discount you will get by insuring an alternative vehicle as compared to its gas-powered counterpart.
 Keep in mind that when buying newer models, the cost to insure may actually go down compared to your older vehicle, due to factors such as safety ratings and accident risk.
 So, if you’re driving a mid-80’s Lincoln with no airbags and you decide to upgrade to a brand new hybrid, don’t be surprised if your insurance rates go down.
 But make sure to ask your insurer what you would pay had you traded your hybrid’s electric battery for a gas-only engine.